 First things first, in order to get online bookings, you need to get a booking system to automate your processes and start selling your tours online.
 Try Regiondo, Europe’s leading booking system designed to streamline your travel business.
 To learn more about how you can make profits using a booking system, book a demo with one of Regiondo experts.

-Create an Appealing Tour Package
+Create an Appealing Tour or Vacation Package

 In order to effectively promote and sell your tour packages, you have to create a great tour package — one that appeals to your target audience.
 A great tour package is actually the foundation for your promotion and sales strategies: You need to have a good product that can sell itself.